piebargallo/Algoritmos/README.md

 Search algorithms, these algorithms do not require the sequence to be sorted.
 N is the size of the sequence to search in, and M is the size of the pattern to find.

-Literatura consultada C++ Professional by Marc Gregoire y ChatGPT.
+Literatura consultada C++ Professional by Marc Gregoire, ChatGPT y cppreference.com